RomanYurkov666/MTS/README.md

 HOW TO RUN

 Activate your venv

-python run.py
+execute python run.py

+execute cron.sh to add shedule job